timmcginley/41934/Concepts/Classification/README.md

 >Classification systems attempt to solve the problem of non standard entity descriptions.
 They enable different countries and regions to have their own names for objects.

-## Challenges
+## Challenges / Issues
 Managing the challenges of classification systems is a key component of the [manager] role in OpenBIM.
-* conversion between Classification systems.
+* Conversion between Classification systems.
 * Model Classification completeness checking.
-* selecting the correct descrition with certainty.
+* Selecting the correct descrition with certainty.
-* choosing which classification system to specify for your project.
+* Choosing which classification system to specify for your project.
+* knowing if an entity exists in a system.
+* Where to put entities that *don't really fit*.

 Advanced Classification Problems
 * Automated Classification.
 Use of Machine Learning to support the automated classification of building information models.